DOAJ/doaj/cms/pages/apply/guide.md

     - article processing charges (APCs)
     - page charges
     - colour charges
-  - Any fee waiver must be clearly specified with the conditions of waiver e.g. amount, time period.
+  - Any fee waiver must be clearly specified with the conditions of waiver, e.g. amount, time period.
   - If there are charges for withdrawing the article after submission, they cannot exceed the author charges.
 - Contact details
   - Include the name of a contact person and the journal's dedicated email address.
-  - The country in the application and on the journal website must be the country where the publisher is registered and carries out its business activities.
+  - The country in the application and on the journal website must be where the publisher is registered and carries out its business activities.

 ---